Kernix13/beginner-git-commands/README.md

 git clone https_url
 cd folder_name
 ```
+Use `cd` to switch to that folder.
 Then make your changes and run standard commands:

 ```
 git status